|

 Summative Assessment

-A. In a written or verbal interview with the teacher, students will describe how to graph each line in a
+A. In a written or verbal interview with the teacher, students will describe how

 system and determine the solution to the system.
-They should also describe whether or not the
+They should also describe

 solution is correct algebraically.

-B. Ask students to write their own word problem(s) using graphing systems to solve a problem.
+B. Ask students to write their own word problem(s) using graphing systems to

 C. Students should be able to answer the following quiz questions: